Cenâb Şehâbeddîn

-Cenâb Şehâbeddîn (born 21 March 1870, Bitola - 12 February 1934, Istanbul), was a Turkish poet and writer.
+Cenâb Şehâbeddîn (born 21 March 1870, Bitola – 12 February 1934, Istanbul), was a Turkish poet and writer.
 He was one of the leading representatives of Servet-i Fünûn literature.

 Biography

 He was born on March 21, 1870, in Bitola.
-His father Osman Şahabeddin died in the 1877-1878 Russo-Turkish War (1877–1878).
+His father, Osman Şehabeddin Bey, was a major in the Ottoman Army and he died during the Siege of Plevna during the 1877–1878 Russo-Turkish War (1877–1878).
 After the death of his father, he moved to Istanbul with his family when he was about six years old.

 Education

 He attended primary school at Mekteb-i Feyziyye in Tophane.
 Then he entered Eyüp Military High School.
 After the collapse of this school, he transferred to Gülhane Military Medical Academy and graduated from here in 1880.
 Then he entered Medical Academy, after studying for two years, he was accepted to the fifth year of Military Medical Academy.
 He graduated from school as a doctor captain in 1889.
 As he graduated with a good degree, he was sent to Paris by the state at the beginning of 1890 to specialize in the field of skin diseases.
 He stayed here for about four years.